Back to Blog

 Key Takeaways

-• Volume matters—patterns with volume expansion are more reliable
+• Volume Validates: Patterns with volume expansion are more reliable than those on thin volume.